Oldest Slinger In Town: Sri Lanka To Farewell Shaggy-haired Malinga - UrduPoint

 Malinga, 35, is Sri Lanka's third-highest ODI wicket-taker with 335 wickets from 225 matches, behind only Chaminda Vaas (399) and Muttiah Muralitharan (523).
 Malinga needs three wickets to overhaul Anil Kumble's 337 for ninth place on the international list.

-Sri Lanka captain Dimuth Karunaratne said finding a replacement for Malinga, who is retiring from one-day internationals, is just one of many challenges ahead following a disappointing World Cup.
+Sri Lanka captain Dimuth Karunaratne said finding a replacement for Malinga is just one of many challenges ahead following a disappointing World Cup.

 "I think if you take the World Cup, we did fairly good.
 In patches we did really well and sometimes we didn't do very well," he said.

-"We know we need to find a wicket-taking bowler because Lasith Malinga is not available after this series.

 "We need to find the bowlers who can take wickets in the middle part and the early overs.
 Those are the areas.
-I need some good youngsters, we need to groom some youngsters for the next World Cup," he said.
+I need some good youngsters, we need to groom some youngsters for the next World Cup."
+Malinga said Tuesday he hoped to play T20 cricket and had his sights on the 2020 World Cup in Australia.

-- Coaching exodus - However, Sri Lanka's problems don't end there, as coach Chandika Hathurusingha and his assistants will be shown the door after the Bangladesh series because of their sixth-place finish in England.

-Bangladesh, who finished eighth of the 10 teams, are also entering a new era after they sacked coach Steve Rhodes following the World Cup.
+"I hope to be able to take Sri Lanka to the next T20 World Cup," he said.

+"I hope I will have an opportunity to play in that tournament, but if there are better players than me, I don't mind being left out."The country's cricket board confirmed Malinga would be available for selection for the T20 squad, as Sri Lanka Cricket chief Ashley de Silva hailed him as "one of the most outstanding players Sri Lanka has ever produced".